Cafêzz

 Cafêzz is a Caribbean / world / jazz / fusion band formed in San Juan, Puerto Rico during the summer of 2014.

 Style

-Reminiscent of the intricate process of coffee roasting, which involves fusing different country's beans into a perfect blend to create delicious beverages, Cafêzz seeks to hand over diverse sound impressions to the listener.
+Reminiscent of the intricate process of coffee roasting, which involves fusing different countries' beans into a perfect blend to create delicious beverages, Cafêzz seeks to hand over diverse sound impressions to the listener.
 The band's style is very eclectic, embracing a wide array of Caribbean, Brazilian, Latin, jazz, funk, rock, folk and classical influences.